Non-Surgical Triangular fibrocartilage complex tear and distal radioulnar instability

 Prolotherapy treatment demonstrated and described

-In the video below, Ross Hauser MD, demonstrates and describes Prolotherapy to the wrist.
+In the video below, Prolotherapy treatment is being demonstrated on a wrist.
 A summary of the video is below.

 As you can see the outer part, pinky-side, of the wrist is being treated.

 - The patient in the video is a personal fitness trainer.
 She is very physically fit.
-She does many exercises that puts a lot of pressure on her wrists – push-ups, zumba, yoga.
+She does many exercises that put a lot of pressure on her wrists – push-ups, zumba, yoga.

 - The pain in her wrist is making it very difficult for her to demonstrate the various exercises to her classes.